-To-date, Library Aid International has been able to send seven shipping containers of some 207,000 books and teacher resources to more than 450 educational institutions (early childhood centres, primary and secondary schools, technical colleges and universities) in southern Africa and Fiji.
+To date, Library Aid International has been able to send nine shipping containers of some 260,000 books and teacher resources to more than 500 education institutions (early childhood centres, primary and secondary schools, technical colleges and universities) in southern Africa and Fiji.
 Smaller quantities have been provided to the Philippines and Myanmar.

 Books are collected, sorted, packed into a container and shipped and delivered to needy schools in developing countries

 Library Aid International (LAI) has a unique, but limited, window of opportunity to source and provide children’s books to needy schools in low-income, developing countries.
 Changes in technology mean that the source of books in printed form will eventually dwindle as books are replaced by Internet access and electronic reading devices.

 However, the need for printed materials will remain in schools in many developing countries as new technology will not be as readily available and electricity may not be available or supply may be unreliable.

 Firstly, we source good discarded secondhand books and teaching resources suitable for school students from schools, libraries and individuals.
 Then we must check and sort the collected books and resources into categories according to education level, fiction, non-fiction, etc.

 We then spend time repairing slightly damaged books.
 Then we pack the books and materials into suitably labeled cartons and load them into a shipping container and ship it to a developing country once financial support is raised.
 Our team develops a network of people in the receiving country to oversee the distribution of the cartons to needy schools.
 We supervise volunteers involved with achieving these objectives.

 Library Aid International Inc. is the vision of Linda Abblitt, from Tasmania, Australia.